Coronavirus testing in Helsinki

 Please follow these instructions when coming in for a test

 - Wear a face mask in transit to and from the testing station

 - Take care that you practice good hand hygiene during your journey

 - Cough and sneeze into a tissue or your sleeve

-- Maintain a distance of over two metres from others
+- Maintain a safe distance from other people